M66B/FairEmail/FAQ.md

 * Language detection [is not working anymore](https://issuetracker.google.com/issues/173337263) on Pixel devices with (upgraded to?)
 Android 11
 * A [bug in OpenKeychain](https://github.com/open-keychain/open-keychain/issues/2688) causes invalid PGP signatures when using a hardware token.
 * A [bug in Crowdin](https://crowdin.com/messages/536694) blocks updating FAQ.md (this text) for translation.
-* Search suggestions causes the keyboard losing focus on Android 12L
+* Search suggestions causes the keyboard losing focus on Android 12L.
+* [A bug](https://techcommunity.microsoft.com/t5/outlook/outlook-office-365-imap-idle-is-broken/m-p/3616242) in the Outlook IMAP server causes delayed new message notifications.

 <a name="redmi"></a>
 <a name="oneplus"></a>